pivotal/blog/content/post/test-driven-development-for-data-science.md

     return scaled_df
 ~~~

-The final test could be to check the results of the algorithm itself.
-In our case this is quite easy as our data was artificially made up.
+The final test could be to check the results of the algorithm.
+In this case, it is quite easy as our data was artificially made up.
 In real projects, it might not be easy to formulate the expected results especially.

 ~~~python
 def test_assign_cluster(self):